 What is Wage Garnishment?

 A wage garnishment (also called wage attachment or wage withholding) is when a creditor takes money from your paycheck before you receive it.
-The Massachusetts wage garnishment law protects more of your wages than the federal wage garnishment law.
+The Massachusetts wage garnishment law protects more of your wages than the federal law.

 Can I Stop a Wage Garnishment?